aidenwaring/CA_T3A1_Workbook/readme.md

 sum = Number(var2) + var1
 ```

-Another example where JavaScript performs type coercion is with the equals `=` opertion.
+Another example where JavaScript performs type coercion is with the equals `=` operation.
 The `==` operator performs an 'equal to' operation on a set of values to determine if the result is true or false.
 With this syntax.
 When `==` is used, the code will check for equality once any type conversions found within the operation are performed.
 The `===` operator however will not perform any coercion and will strictly compare the values as their current data type.

 _Example:_